Skip to Main Content

 The Free Application for Federal Student Aid (FAFSA) is a foundational part of sourcing financial aid for college and career school students.

-This form helps you understand your eligibility for federal financial aid, from grants and scholarships to student loans and work-study.
-Many states also use your FAFSA information to determine your eligibility for state-funded financial aid programs.
+It helps you understand your eligibility for federal financial aid - from grants and scholarships to student loans and work-study.
+Many schools also use your FAFSA information to determine your eligibility for state-funded financial aid programs.

-If you’re wondering how the FAFSA works, here’s a detailed guide on how to apply and a quick look at what’s changing in the 2024-25 academic year.
+If you're wondering how the FAFSA works, here's a detailed guide on how to apply, along with a quick look at what's changing in the 2025-26 academic year.

-Once your FAFSA is processed, you’ll receive a Student Aid Report (SAR).
-The SAR is an overview of your submitted FAFSA responses.
-It gives you a chance to spot mistakes on your application, and make corrections if needed.
+After you've submitted the FAFSA and it has been processed, you'll receive a Student Aid Report (SAR), which is an overview of your FAFSA responses.
+It gives you a chance to spot mistakes on your application and make corrections, if needed.

 Your FAFSA is then sent to the schools you listed on your application.
-Each school reviews your FAFSA data and determines the aid programs you’re eligible for, including award amounts.
+You can list up to 20 if you complete the FAFSA online.
+Each school reviews your FAFSA data and determines the aid programs you're eligible for, including award amounts.

 The amount of financial aid you're offered is calculated based on: